alsgh9963/11/README.md

 # Path-based reasoning approach for knowledge graph completion using CNN-BiLSTM with attention mechanism

-The code has been tested running under Python 3.6.5

 # 1. Statistics of datasets used in this code
 ||#entities|#relations|#train|#dev|#test|#tasks|